-One of Russia’s less popular destinations, it is also one of the cities most worth seeing.”Little Russia,” as the locals call it, has gone through more than its fair share of historical turmoil: founded by the Teutonic Knights, it then belonged to the Kingdom of Poland, then to Prussia and the German Empire, only to become a part of the USSR and then Russia.
-Kaliningrad has something to offer to everybody: from military history fans to historians to organ music devourers.
+Kaliningrad, or “Little Russia,” as the locals call it, has gone through more than its fair share of historical turmoil: founded by the Teutonic Knights, it then belonged to the Kingdom of Poland, then to Prussia and the German Empire, only for it to finally become a part of the USSR and then Russia.
+Discover the many things to do in Kaliningrad, from learning about its maritime history to enjoying beautiful music.

-2. Listen to an organ concert in the Königsberg Cathedral.
+Listen to an organ concert in Königsberg Cathedral

 The Königsberg Cathedral is the most important Prussian building in Kaliningrad.
-The church, built Catholic, became Lutheran after the Reformation.
-It was destroyed in a bombing in World War II and rebuilt only in the 1990s.
+The church was first built as a Catholic place of worship, which later became Lutheran after the Reformation.
+It was destroyed during World War II and rebuilt only recently, in the 1990s.
 Now it is available for the public to visit.
-It also hosts daily organ concerts, the schedule of which can be found here (in Russian).
+It also hosts daily organ concerts, the schedule of which can be found here

-The Museum of the World Ocean has a separate section devoted to vessels of various purposes.
-If you ever wondered what it would feel like to be a sailor in a Russian submarine or a researcher on a sea expedition, or maybe an open-sea fisherman, wonder no more: all of those vessels, safely anchored in the Pregola River, are available to the public in the Museum of the World Ocean.
+The Museum of the World Ocean has a separate section devoted to vessels used for various purposes.
+If you ever wondered what it would feel like to be a sailor in a Russian submarine or a researcher on a sea expedition, or maybe an open-sea fisherman, look no further; all of those vessels, safely anchored in the Pregolya River, are available to the public in the Museum of the World Ocean.